Army PT Standards Calculator

 Pro Tip

-Remember that you must score at least 60 points in every single event to pass, regardless of your total cumulative score.
+Remember that it is recommended to score at least 60 points in every single event to pass, regardless of your total cumulative score.

-This method ensures your results accurately reflect the current standards for your specific profile.
+This method aims to support your Calculation accurately reflect the current standards for your specific profile.

 What Your Total PT Score Means